Winston Peters: Immigration

 Peters is opposed to high levels of immigration, in order "to avoid New Zealand's identity, values and heritage being swamped".
 He has highlighted the "threat" of immigration in both cultural and economic terms.
 Peters has on several occasions characterised the rate of Asian immigration into New Zealand as too high; in 2004, he stated: "We are being dragged into the status of an Asian colony and it is time that New Zealanders were placed first in their own country."
 On 26 April 2005, he said: "Māori will be disturbed to know that in 17 years' time they will be outnumbered by Asians in New Zealand", an estimate disputed by Statistics New Zealand, the government's statistics bureau.
 Peters responded that Statistics New Zealand had underestimated the growth-rate of the Asian community in the past.

 In 2000 Peters described the risk of dog meat gaining popularity in New Zealand if Asian immigration continued, saying that such "abused flesh is highly valued as an aphrodisiac by these ghouls".
 In 2002, he said "we place our country at risk by bringing in thousands of people whose views are formed by alien cultures and rigid religious practices", and claimed he had "Chinese blood" after his comments sparked controversy.
 Peters' views on immigration came into conflict with those of the Labour Party when forming a government with them after the 2005 election.

 In June 2016, Peters advocated interviewing immigrants and reducing immigration numbers between 7,000 and 15,000 a year on TVNZ's Q+A show.
 During the interview, he stated that he would want prospective migrants "to salute our flag, respect our laws, honour our institutions and, above all, don't bring absolutely anti-women attitudes with them, treating women like cattle, like fourth-class citizens".
 Peters also clarified that he was not opposed to refugees nor Muslim migrants per se.
 In addition, Peters argued that reducing immigration would stabilise the Auckland housing market and enable younger and poorer New Zealanders to buy their first home.

+In July 2026, Peters told Green MP Lawrence Xu-Nan, who was born in China but moved to New Zealand as a child in 1994, to "go back to your own country", a comment characterised by New Zealand's Race Relations Commissioner as "racist".